-The dxw-designed system – MyTVH – has completely transformed the user experience and encouraged significantly more residents to go online.
-By developing a simple, practical service, we’ve helped to create a digital service that makes life better for residents.
-It also saves time and money for call centre staff who are now able to focus on more complicated queries and supporting vulnerable residents.
+MTVH Online has completely transformed the user experience and encouraged significantly more residents to go online.
+By developing a simple, practical service, we’ve helped to create something that makes life better for residents.

+The service also saves time and money for call centre staff who are now able to focus on more complicated queries and supporting vulnerable residents.
 It has been widely cited as an example of innovative digital services in housing.

 What we did

 The main priority for residents was to make payments and book repairs online quickly and easily.
-We identified many issues with the previous payment system.
+We identified lots of issues with the previous payment system.
 For example, users had to use one set of credentials to log on, and then remember a completely different set of credentials to use the banking service to pay their bills.
 Error messages were vague and meant users couldn’t sort issues for themselves: ‘There was a problem charging your card.’

-We maintained this focus on MTV’s residents throughout the project, ensuring that all functionality was tested with users, refined and tested again.
+We maintained this focus on MTVH’s residents throughout the project, ensuring that all functionality was tested with users, refined and tested again.
 The service has several components, all of which dxw built using Ruby on Rails.
 Each is tailored to the problem it solves: one for the resident-facing service, one to manage back-end integration, and another to manage card payments.

-MyTVH now provides an efficient and secure online service for residents.
-In the six months following its launch, 75% of registered users returned to use the service after registering, compared to only 7% of for the previous site.
+From its introduction, MTVH Online has provided an efficient and secure online service for residents.
+In the 6 months following its launch, 75% of registered users returned to use the service after registering, compared to only 7% for the previous site.

-New features have been added to the service continuously, allowing it to meet an increasing number of residents’ needs.
-In 2018, we switched MyTVH’s payment provider from a traditional high street bank to Stripe, a specialist online payments provider, saving MTV thousands of pounds.
+New features have been added to the service continuously, allowing it to operate more efficiently and meet an increasing number of residents’ needs.
+In 2018, for example, we switched payment provider from a traditional high street bank to Stripe, a specialist online payments provider, saving MTVH thousands of pounds.